Sustainable Development Goals and the Ocean

 Over its 55 years, UNESCO’s IOC has developed a strong outreach capacity to mobilize national policy makers, scientific institutions and civil society toward conserving ocean health; coordinating early warning systems for ocean hazards such as tsunami; ensuring ecosystem resilience to climate change; and constantly developing knowledge of emerging ocean issues.

 UNESCO and its IOC have shared UN leadership in core areas of the 2030 Agenda.
 The IOC contributed in formulating the Sustainable Development Goal 14 (SDG 14), which calls on Member States to conserve and sustainably use the oceans, seas and marine resources.
-The IOC is actively supporting the preparations for a major UN Conference to Support the Implementation of SDG 14 (Fiji, 5-9 June 2017).
+The IOC is actively supporting the preparations for a major UN Conference to Support the Implementation of SDG 14 (New York, 5-9 June 2017).

 The IOC is moreover engaged in other United Nations ocean-related processes, such as the World Ocean Assessment, the negotiations on the conservation and sustainable use of marine biological diversity in the high seas, and the UN Framework Convention on Climate Change.
 These processes may go beyond the 2030 Agenda, but they are essential to the achievement of the sustainable development goals.